ExeClim/Isca/docs/source/modules/mixedlayer.rst

 Authors
 ----------
 ..
-This documentation was written by Matthew Henry and Penelope Maher, peer reviewed by Stephen Thomson and quality controlled by Ruth Geen.
+This documentation was written by Matthew Henry and Penelope Maher, peer reviewed by Stephen Thomson, and quality controlled by Ruth Geen.